 If you would like to apply for this course then see the Student Information Pack below together with the application form which should printed off and sent back to us.

 Final note: Our student base went international again last year and there is a very high demand for this course.
 To avoid disappointment you are advised to complete and return the above form as soon as possible.
-The places will be decided after the last interview session on the 31st May; however there may be a mopping up interview closer to the start time if we have any last minute cancellations.
+The places will be decided after the last interview session on the 21st June; however there may be a mopping up interview closer to the start time if we have any last minute cancellations.
+We only have one place available on this course now and telephone interviews may be possible to secure this place although we do prefer a face to face interview.

 Dates for the 2013-2014 Course